-We are delighted to be supported by the Coronavirus Community Support Fund to bring Arts On Call to communities in Devon.
+We are delighted to be supported by the The National Lottery and Arts Council England to bring Arts On Call to communities in Devon.
 Arts On Call connects some of our more isolated older people to their communities through inspiring, imaginative music and movement.
-We are bringing pavements and windows alive with colour, music and movement and we want to reach out to some of the people in Devon who are hardest hit by the pandemic: those at greatest risk of increased isolation, loneliness and poor mental health.
-We know that some people are not comfortable with digital communication and do not want to use screens to stay in touch, so the project activity offers other ways to connect and engage.
-Yes… It’s happening in real life!
+This project was created to reach out to some of the people in Devon hardest hit by the pandemic: those at greatest risk of increased isolation, loneliness and poor mental health.
+We know that some of the older generation are not comfortable with digital communication and do not want to use screens to stay in touch, so the project activity offers other ways to connect and engage.
+So we are bringing pavements and windows alive with colour, music and movement!

 Some of the ways we are connecting are;

-- Doorstep dance and music: Co-ordinated visits to play music and dance on doorsteps (at a safe distance!) or through care home windows, led by our experienced community dance practitioners and musicians, in partnership with the Bournemouth Symphony Orchestra.
-We are trialing an ‘on call’ service – inviting grandchildren, friends and neighbours and so on to contact us to request a pop-up event on their street or the doorstep of an older person who they know might be feeling lonely.
+- Outdoor dance and music interactive performances : Co-ordinated visits to play music and dance on doorsteps (at a safe distance!) or through care home windows, led by our experienced community dance practitioners and musicians, in partnership with the Bournemouth Symphony Orchestra.
+We are using our ‘on call’ service – inviting family, friends and neighbours (and so on) to contact us to request a pop-up event on their street or the doorstep of an older person who they know might be feeling lonely.

 - Creative activities through the post.
-We are delighted to be collaborating with Dance Centred and their very successful Physical Postcards offer.
+We are delighted to have collaborated with Dance Centred and their very successful Physical Postcards offer.
 (Find out more here)

 - Dance on the radio!
-We are creating 9 accessible, fun movement sessions to be broadcast across Devon, in partnership with Soundart Radio and community radio stations.
+We have created 9 accessible, fun movement sessions to be broadcast across Devon, in partnership with Soundart Radio and community radio stations.
 Led by community dance artists and designed to be for everyone, whether sitting down in a care home lounge or standing in your kitchen!
-Our ‘library’ of these episode will also be available online
+Our ‘library’ of these episodes are also available online (see below).

 Here is our short film of the Arts on Call project created by the very talented Dan Martin.
 We are sure it will make you smile!